-Research My work integrates the study of race with the study of immigration by examining settlement and discrimination related challenges faced by Middle Eastern-heritage immigrants in North America.
+Research Since July 2015, I have been Assistant Professor of Sociology at the University of Toronto.
+My research integrates the study of race with the study of immigration by examining settlement and discrimination related challenges faced by Middle Eastern and North African (MENA)-heritage immigrants in North America.

-Principal Investigator on a newly-funded five-year longitudinal study of integration-related stress among Syrian refugee newcomers to Toronto (with co-investigators, Drs.
+Principal Investigator on a new, 5-year longitudinal study of integration-related stress among Syrian refugee newcomers to Toronto (with co-investigators, Drs.
 Melissa Milkie and Ito Peng, and a team of 4 graduate and 6 undergraduate students);